-Notes: Preferential Consideration
+Notes:

-Priority admission is available to children who pass the selection tests, are in any of the following categories and indicated this on the CSSE Supplementary Information Form when registering for the tests:
+(A) 'Preferential consideration' is available to children who pass the selection tests, are in any of the following categories and indicated this on the CSSE Supplementary Information Form when registering for the tests:

-- (a) Looked after children and previously looked after children (note A); and those children who appear to Southend on Sea Borough Council to have been in state care outside of England and ceased to be in state care as a result of being adopted; - (b) Children who have a statement of special educational needs or EHCP (note B); - (c) Children in receipt of Free School Meals, or identified as recipients of the Pupil Premium Grant (note C), at the time of test registration. - (a) Looked After Children and Previously Looked After Children Children who are in the care of Local Authorities as defined by Section 22 of the Children Act 1989.
-In relation to School Admissions legislation a 'looked after child' is a child in public care at the time of application to the school'.
+Children in receipt of Free School Meals, or identified as recipients of the Pupil Premium Grant (note D), at the time of test registration.

+(B) Looked after children and previously looked after children - Children who are in the care of local authorities as defined by Section 22 of the Children Act 1989.
+In relation to school admissions legislation a 'looked after child' is a 'child in public care at the time of application to the school'.
 Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).

-Looked after and previously looked after children are required to meet the required academic level before they can be considered for admission to selective and partially selective schools.
+Looked after and previously looked after children are required to meet the required academic level before they can be considered for admission to selective schools.